tomdns/blog/tutorials/sliced-mountains.md

 @P.y = i@height;
 ```

 The **Divide** SOP is used to clean up the geometry.
-Untick *Convex Polygons* and tick *Remove Shared Edges* so that we're left with only one primitive from the triangulated mess.
+Untick *Convex Polygons* and tick *Remove Shared Edges* so that we're left with only one primitive from the previous triangulated mess.
 Follow that with a **Facet** to remove the inline points.

 Then you can simply do a **PolyExtrude** and only output the sides, subdivide it, and put the caps back with a **PolyFill**.